-The weight and probative value of statutory declarations is determined by the general rules the Office applies when assessing such evidence.
+The weight and probative value of affidavits is determined by the general rules the Office applies when assessing such evidence.
 In particular, both the capacity of the person giving the evidence and its relevance to the particular case must be taken into account.
-For further details on the weight and probative value of affidavits, see the Guidelines, Part C, Opposition, Section 7, Proof of use.
+For further details on the weight and probative value of affidavits, see the Guidelines, Part A, General rules, Section 10, Evidence, paragraph 4.2, Affidavits and Part C, Opposition, Section 7, Proof of use.